 Because census tracts differ in size, normalizing the data helps to show which census tracts had the highest number of illegally dumped sites regardless of how large each census tract is.
-As Map 2 shows, the majority (70%) of illegal dumping sites cleaned up in 2019.
+As Map 2 shows, the majority (70%) of illegal dumping sites cleaned up in 2019 occured in the City of Portland.